How to Use Free Microsoft Office Online

 The web interface for OneDrive will be displayed as pictured below.

 OneDrive is a full-featured repository for your files.
-You can create new folders and files and uploaded them by dragging and dropping them onto the service screen or click on Upload to point to a specific directory.
+You can create new folders and files and upload them by dragging and dropping them onto the service screen or clicking on Upload to point to a specific directory.

 You will create different folders as you begin your analysis.
 A future article will review how that can be structured.
 You can also use this technique to import source data into your online environment.

 2. Create New Files and Folders.

 You can click the down arrow along the top menu bar and open a new document of the selected type in that web-based application.
 Clicking New, Word creates a new document called “Documents” in your Documents folder in OneDrive, for example.

 3. Upload Files through the interface.

 You can upload files or folders to transfer them from your local machine to the cloud.

-Once selected, Files for example, a popup window appears which allows you to select the file you wish to upload, as pictured below.
+Once selected, Files, for example, a popup window appears that allows you to select the file you wish to upload, as pictured below.

 The following screen print captured below shows a folder example.
-This can be quite handy when transferring local files to the cloud as you set up your environment.
+This can be handy when transferring local files to the cloud as you set up your environment.

-The process will not upload empty folders; however, you will get a warning message such as the following picture below.
-If you have many empty folders in your hierarchy you want to duplicate, create a small placeholder.txt file, created in notepad, into each empty folder.
-This way, all the folders will be uploaded, preserving the structure you have.
+The process will not upload empty folders; however, you will get a warning message like the following picture below.
+If you have many empty folders in your hierarchy you want to duplicate, create a small placeholder.txt file, created in notepad into each empty folder.
+This way, all the folders will be uploaded, preserving your structure.

 Once complete, your files will display as shown below.

-That is a quick overview of OneDrive and should be enough to get started.
+That is a quick overview of OneDrive and should be enough to start.
 The following online documentation and videos are available that will provide more detailed training.

 Finding Your Way Around

 Now that we have an account and sign in, this section gives a brief tour of Microsoft Office Online.
-Each numbered item referenced below is the main portal screen that is displayed after login.
+Each numbered item referenced below is the main portal screen displayed after login.